cko-976/Predicting-Customer-Churn/README.md

 It is also useful for anyone wanting to learn how to select a model using K-fold Cross-Validation.

-Other people have done work on this data set, for example in the [Predict Customer Churn](https://datascienceplus.com/predict-customer-churn-logistic-regression-decision-tree-and-random-forest/) the data was model using Logistic Regression, Decision Tree and Random Forest using R.

-In the [Telco Customer Churn Prediction](https://towardsdatascience.com/telco-customer-churn-prediction-72f5cbfb8964) the Logistic Regression model is used to analyze the dataset.
+Other people have done work on this data set, for example in the [Predict Customer Churn](https://datascienceplus.com/predict-customer-churn-logistic-regression-decision-tree-and-random-forest/) the data was modeled using Logistic Regression, Decision Tree and Random Forest using R. In the [Telco Customer Churn Prediction](https://towardsdatascience.com/telco-customer-churn-prediction-72f5cbfb8964) the Logistic Regression model is used to analyze the dataset.

 ## Table of Contents
-Notebooks included:
-[Getting Data.ipynb]().
-This data is source from Kaggle website.
-[Technical Report]().
-Explore the Telco dataset.
+Notebook:
 [Report]().
 This notebook is submitted as part of the Data601 project.
 It includes the summary of the work done on the project.

+Please note the [EDA]() notebook is available.

 ## Data
 [Getting Data.ipynb]().
 Dataset from Kaggle.